OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 1. Add the following function to the end of the file.
 Note:

    - Your Word.js business logic will be added to the function that is passed to `Word.run`.
 This logic does not execute immediately.
-Instead, it is added to a queue of pending commands.
+Instead, it's added to a queue of pending commands.

    - The `context.sync` method sends all queued commands to Word for execution.